Riding the Trend or Protecting Profits | Henry Schein Inc. (HSIC)

-Henry Schein Inc. (NASDAQ:HSIC) went up by 7.92% from its latest closing price compared to the recent 1-year high of $74.89.
-The company’s stock price has collected 9.20% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Henry Schein Reports Record First-Quarter 2021 Financial Results from Continuing Operations
+Henry Schein Inc. (NASDAQ:HSIC) went up by 2.93% from its latest closing price compared to the recent 1-year high of $82.71.
+The company’s stock price has collected 12.11% of gains in the last five trading sessions.
+Press Release reported on 05/04/21 that Henry Schein Reports Record First-Quarter 2021 Financial Results from Continuing Operations

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.